Maras00/MS3/README.md

 ### Functional Testing

-In the functionality test, I check that all elements are working properly:
+In the functionality test, I checked that all elements are working properly:

 - Logo link
 - Navbar Links